- Encounter stingrays and and very healthy fish populations

 How to get to Tutukaka and the islands

 The closest international airport to Tutukaka is in Auckland, which as New Zealand’s biggest city, is well-connected to the rest of the world.
 There are frequent international flights to other countries in the South Pacific, Australia and Asia, as well as the US, Canada, UK, Europe and South America.
-From Auckland, visitors can travel by road, rail or fly to the nearest major town to Tutukaka, Whangerei - just a short flight or a 2 hour drive from Auckland.
+From Auckland, visitors can travel by road, rail or fly to the nearest major town of Tutukaka, Whangerei - just a short flight or a two hour drive from Auckland.
 Tutukaka is a 30 minute drive to the northeast.

 If you are planning an extended stay in New Zealand and plan on doing some touring and diving, it is worth hiring a car in Auckland and planning your itinerary as a round trip, starting and ending in Auckland.

 Tutukaka has several small hotels, bars, cafes and restaurants - including the fantastic Schnappa Rock on the Marina - as well as shops to buy groceries and supplies for those that book into self-catering options.
 Dive!
 Tutukaka has recently opened Lodge 9 in the small valley behind their dive centre.
 The lodge offers comfortable rooms, a salt water pool, lovely wooden decks for BBQs and a great atmosphere.
 The dive centre, Shed 7 training facility and marina are literally steps away from your door, along with several of Tutukaka’s great bars and restaurants - everything a visiting divers needs!

 Whangarei is located in the north of the North Island and is New Zealand’s warmest region.
 The sub-tropical weather means plenty of sun but with enough rain to keep the land green and lush.